Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 -   After opening the ZIP, if the resulting file is an EXE and/or DMG, ensure that the file plugin matches the supported platform(s) noted in the listing information (for example "Windows only.").

-1. Plugin functionality and UI (User Interface)
+8. Plugin functionality and UI (User Interface)

 Once the user  installs the plugin, we make sure that the newly added plugin is working seamlessly, and customers can use it  to enhance their productivity.

-1. Functionality:
+a.
+Functionality:

 -   The plugin must install without error.